zer0cache/matic-docs/docs/maintain/validate/faq/known-issues.md

 - Check to `curl localhost:26657/status` still shows the same block.
 - Try a Heimdall Restart.
 - Make sure that the connectivity to this port 26656 is open.
-- Try adding additional peers in `vi ~/.heimdalld/config/config.toml`
+- Try adding additional peers in vi /var/lib/heimdall/config/config.toml
 - Set `max_open_connection` parameter to 100.

 ### 15. Issue: Looking for Peers or Stopping Peer for error